Ligature (writing): Symbols originating as ligatures

 Alchemy used a set of mostly standardized symbols, many of which were ligatures: 🜇 (AR, for aqua regia); 🜈 (S inside a V, for aqua vitae); 🝫 (MB, for balneum Mariae [Mary's bath], a double boiler); 🝬 (VB, for balneum vaporis, a steam bath); and 🝛 (aaa with overline, for amalgam).

+Composer Arnold Schoenberg introduced two ligatures as musical symbols to denote melody and countermelody.
+The symbols are ligatures of HT and NT, 𝆦 and 𝆧, from the German for hauptstimme and nebenstimme respectively.